KKing013/project2/README.md

 # transactions
 A basic vanilla PHP page showing transactions from a csv.

-This script gets the sample csv file from the directory.
-Then it reads the transactions from the sample csv and parses, arranges into rows with fields and outputs the transactions with custom dollar formatting and date formatting.
+Simple PHP CRUD application with data saved in JSON file

-Each field is then calculated with total income and total expenses and the net total, which is displayed in the view.
+    Get sample csv file from directory

-This was a basic script for practice to work in plain PHP.
+    Read the transactions from the sample csv and parse Arrange into rows with fields and output the transactions with custome dollar and date formatting Each field is calculated with total income, expenses and net as displayed in the view